Ebazhanov/linkedin-skill-assessments-quizzes/nosql/nosql-quiz.md

 - [ ] Values.
 - [x] Keys.

-#### Q9.You need to change the shard key of an existing MongoDB collection.
+#### Q9.
+You need to change the shard key of an existing MongoDB collection.
 What do you do?

 - [ ] Dump the collection data, drop the collection, create a new collection and shard key, import the data.
 - [ ] Add second shard key and drop the first shard key.